NBTON/ConnectED/README.md

 ## Uploads
 Images are uploaded to `public/uploads/courses`.
 A default fallback (`public/Assets/subject-img.jpg`) is used if a course image is missing.

+Uploads are restricted to images (`jpeg`, `png`, `gif`, `webp`) and max 2MB.

+---

+## Security & Hardening

+- Helmet is enabled with a conservative CSP in production; CSP is disabled in development for ease of iteration.
+- Basic global rate limiting and stricter `/login` rate limit protect against brute force.
+- Session cookies are `httpOnly`, `sameSite=lax`, and `secure` in production.
+- MongoDB connection is centralized and resilient; the server starts even if DB is unreachable, and routes handle errors gracefully.
+- CORS is configurable via `CORS_ORIGIN`; by default it’s permissive.
+Tighten this in production.

+See `.env.example` for environment setup guidance.

 ---